chrony compared to other programs

 3.1.
 Behind a firewall?

-If there is a firewall between you and the NTP server you’re trying to use, the
+you are trying to use.
+If there is a firewall between you and the server, the

 packets may be blocked.
 Try using a tool like

-you’re getting responses from the server.
-If you have an external modem, see
+if you’re getting any responses from the server.

 3.2.
 Are NTP servers specified with the